 Question: I’ve had a spill kit sitting in my facility, unused, for several years.
 How can I tell if it’s still good to use if there is a spill?

-Answer: Conservatively, the absorbents in a spill kit have a shelf life of about five years, but several factors can affect that lifespan.
+Answer: The absorbents in a spill kit can last for years as long as they are stored properly.
 We’ve uncovered kits that are 20 years old and are still viable.
 On the other hand, we’ve seen some that were stored improperly with absorbents that have degraded in as little as 18 months.

 The only way to know if the absorbents in a spill kit are still good is to remove them and check for any signs of white flakes or powder.
 This is the result of the material absorbents are made out of (polypropylene) degrading.